mlapps/lightning-getting-started-docs/README.md

 }
 ```

-Lets briefly walk over every line inside the template definition to get a bit of understanding what is going on.
+Lets briefly go over every line inside the template definition to get a bit of understanding what is going on.

 ```
 return {